Email encryption

 SendInc: Fast and free way to send encrypted email through a web form, the site is secured with SSL.
 A paid for version gives you extra features like more space and big attachments.

-Note: The services above will log your computer IP when you send an email, it is not included in the messages but it can be recovered from the server logs in case of abuse.
+Note: The services above will log your computer IP when you send an email, the IP might not be included in the message header but it can be recovered from the server logs in case of abuse.

-Caitlin, what, in your opinion, is the best free email service to use for a personal account?
+What, in your opinion the best paid for email service to use for a personal account?
 I am using GMail but just don’t truth the company anymore, even though they’re not getting any any ad money off me because of my filtering/blocking.

 I can use GnuPG, and have no secrets in my mail, but just want to be sure the US govt. cannot get to my stuff.